andyperlitch/malhar-ui-console-2/README.md

 Installation/Building
 ---------------------

-After cloning the [Malhar](https://github.com/DataTorrent/Malhar) repository from Github:

-    cd front
+First, clone the repository:

+    git clone git@github.com:DataTorrent/malhar-ui-console.git && cd malhar-ui-console

+Then, install dependencies and build:

     npm install .
     make build

-This creates a `dist` folder whose contents should be copied into the static file server root on the DataTorrent Gateway.
+This creates a `dist` folder whose contents should be copied (or linked) into the static file server root on the DataTorrent Gateway.

 Browser Compatibility
 ---------------------